Skip to main content

 • Understand the interface structure and available views.

-• Analyze the cost distribution of your applications and infrastructure.
+• Analyze the cost breakdown of your applications and infrastructure.

 What is OpenCost?

-OpenCost is an open-source, CNCF (Cloud Native Computing Foundation) standard solution that provides real-time visibility into the costs of your Kubernetes environments.
-It helps you precisely understand what is consuming resources within your cluster and how this translates into cost.
+OpenCost is an open-source solution, a CNCF (Cloud Native Computing Foundation) standard, that provides real-time visibility into the costs of your Kubernetes environments.
+It helps you understand exactly what is consuming resources in your cluster and how that translates into costs.

-In the Managed Kubernetes offering, OpenCost is pre-installed and pre-configured to give you a clear view of your expenses.
-It is directly configured with the actual infrastructure costs from Temple Cloud.
+In the Managed Kubernetes product, OpenCost is pre-installed and configured to give you a clear view of your spending.
+It is directly configured with the actual costs of the Cloud Temple infrastructure.

-The OpenCost interface is exposed on a secure URL specific to your cluster.
-To access it, use the following URL, replacing identifiant with your cluster's identifier (for example, ctodev):
+The OpenCost interface is exposed via a secure URL specific to your cluster.
+To access it, use the following URL by replacing identifiant with your cluster's identifier (for example, ctodev):

 https://opencost.external-secured.identifiant.mk.ms-cloud-temple.com